 #2.
 Crop Jeans or Pants

-I realize pants may not always be your first choice, especially if you live in a warmer climate, but light-weight fabrics can be practical for summertime on mild days and cool evenings.
+Crop jeans and pants are a great solution for ladies who want more leg coverage.
+They may not always be your first choice if you live in a warmer climate, but light-weight fabrics can be practical for summertime on mild days and cool evenings.

-White crop straight jeans pretty much scream Summer!
-They look crisp and clean paired with bright colors, pastels, or neutrals.
+These white crop bootcut jeans are my go-to for summer when I don’t want to wear shorts; they look crisp and clean paired with bright colors, pastels, or neutrals.

 #3.
 Wide-Leg & Palazzo Pants